Glue42/core/tutorials/guides/vanilla-js/vanilla.md

 ### 6.2.
 Configuring channels

-To take advantage of the Channels API we first need to initialize the API by passing `{ channels: true }` to the GlueProvider (@glue42/react-hooks) like this:
+To take advantage of the Channels API we first need to initialize the API by passing `{ channels: true }` to the GlueWeb (@glue42/web) factory function like this:

 ```javascript
 await window.GlueWeb({ channels: true });